joaocv3/hackatona_projarq/README.md

 >Chosen architectural pattern: MVC

-This project is emulating a simple CMS over the hackathon context made in ruby on rails.
+This project is emulating a simple CMS over the hackathon context made in Ruby on Rails.

 #